Priorities & Plans

 Investment will focus on joining up public spaces, improving transport links and developing skills in the tourism and culture sector.

-We are also committed to showcasing our attractions to the world as Coventry bids to become the UK City of Culture in 2021.
+We are also committed to showcasing our attractions to the world as Coventry has now been awarded UK City of Culture in 2021.
 The year-long programme of events to celebrate the City of Culture, alongside expanded services to cater for visitors, will generate further jobs, promote our excellent cultural assets and boost the economy across the entire LEP region.